billwear/maas-rad/historical-release-notes-835.md

 We'd love to hear about how you're using MAAS, whether it's at the smallest of scales or the largest.
 Our team is always approachable and can usually be found in the following locations:

 -   Join us on IRC.
-We can be found on the [maas](http://webchat.freenode.net/?channels=maas) channel on [freenode](https://freenode.net/).
+We can be found on the [maas (external link)](http://webchat.freenode.net/?channels=maas) channel on [freenode (external link)](https://freenode.net/).
--   Subscribe to the [maas-devel](https://lists.ubuntu.com/mailman/listinfo/Maas-devel) mailing list, a great place to ask questions.
+-   Subscribe to the [maas-devel (external link)](https://lists.ubuntu.com/mailman/listinfo/Maas-devel) mailing list, a great place to ask questions.

 # 2.3